imperialbin/imperial.py/README.md

 # Imperial-py README

-ImperialBin is a hastebin alternative built with UI and user experience in mind.
+ImperialBin is a Hastebin alternative built with UI and user experience in mind.

 ### Connect With Us!